Life is too short to only write one kind of story. So, I don't.

 We don’t let ego stand in the way of improvement, and we don’t do things “just because.”
 If a tool, technique, or generally accepted best practice isn’t serving us or our clients, it can see itself out.

-Pardon us while we treat ourselves to this cliché, but: we’re human BEINGS, not human DOINGS.
+Pardon me while I treat myself to the cliché, but: we’re human BEINGS, not human DOINGS.
 That looks like treasuring balance and boundaries, practicing gratitude for abundance of all kinds, and not measuring our worth in achievements.
-(And we’d love it if you joined us.)
+(And my best partners tend to agree.)

 Nothing will ever be perfect, but everything has the potential to improve.
-While we can’t implement every suggestion, we welcome feedback and love the conversations that come from it.
+While you can’t implement every suggestion, feedback is welcome and I love the conversations that come from it.